-- Competitors use all their power and strength to try and knock their opponent out. - Only techniques that are executed with full power and speed will be scored. - Aggressive engagements are allowed, but the competitors must still display a high level of sportsmanship. - Only K1 Full Contact victories count towards the competitor's license. - D-Class competitors must wear knee pads (no knee pads for C-Class and above). - Knee strikes to the head (seniors only) and spinning back fists are allowed.
+- Competitors use all their power and strength to try and knock their opponent out. - Only techniques that are executed with full power and speed will be scored. - Aggressive engagements are allowed, but unsportsmanlike conduct is prohibited. - Only K1 Full Contact victories count towards the competitor's license and ranking. - D-Class competitors must wear knee pads (no knee pads for C-Class and above). - Knee strikes to the head (seniors only) and spinning back fists are allowed.